mjt-books/python-book/chapters/chapter-7.md

 - Maximum batch size that trains without OOM in each mode.
 - Peak memory usage reported by your framework (if available).

-You should see something like:

-- FP32 max batch size: 128
-- AMP max batch size: 256 or 512

-This gives you a concrete sense of how much extra “capacity” lower precision buys you.
+You might see something like “I can fit 2×–4× larger batches with AMP than with FP32”, which directly ties precision choice to capacity.

 ### 3. Quantize an inference model and measure latency/accuracy

-Pick a trained inference model (e.g., ResNet on ImageNet or a smaller classifier).
+Pick a trained inference model (e.g., a ResNet on ImageNet or a smaller classifier).
 Run three experiments:

 1. **FP32 baseline**
    - Run inference on a fixed evaluation set.